deltaonealpha/dsmsapl/README.md

 This repository contains the code for dsmapl.
 Open-source billing system.
 Can be used by anyone until you don't copy my hardwork hehe.

 Want a completely GUI based (non-console) version?
-Hold my sock for version2.0, coming soon.
+Hold my sock for version2.0, coming later this year.
 * "soon" is a rather skeptical term

 ## Libraries used: